 There are so many HR solutions out there, but to help you make a well-informed decision, we’ve reviewed the 9 top HR solutions to consider for your nonprofit.

 BreezyHR is a cloud-based HR software well-suited for nonprofit organizations, and they have a few church organizations on their websites.
 At its core, BreezyHR is an easy-to-use recruiting and applicant tracking system.

 HR managers can use the Bootstrap feature to search for top talents across various job boards.

 You can use the software for the entire pre-hire process.
-However, to do video interviews on the platform, you need to upgrade to the BreezyHR Business Edition.
+However, you need to upgrade to the BreezyHR Business Edition to do video interviews on the platform.
 This is actually their most well-known service, and it comes with background screening and automated reference checking, among other functionalities.

-BreezyHR is best used together with other HR software such that while it handles the pre-hire stage, the other one handles new hires’ training and employee engagement.
+BreezyHR is best used with other HR software such that while it handles the pre-hire stage, the other handle new hires’ training and employee engagement.